cullophid/barely-functional/README.md

 ### replace :: RegExp | String -> String -> String
-returns a new string by replacing each substring or regex match with a replacement.
+Returns a new string by replacing each substring or regex match with a replacement.
 When given a string as the first argument, only the first occurance of the substring will be replaced.

 ```js